PedestrianDynamics/jupedsim/README.md

 This has become very easy:

-* All code needs to be formatted with clang-format
-  (A build target for checking / formatting is available: `check-format` / `reformat`)
+* All code needs to be formatted with clang-format-14 (A build target for checking / formatting is available: `check-format` / `reformat`)
 * Use only spaces in code